ON THIS PAGE: You will learn about the different types of treatments doctors use for children with retinoblastoma. Use the menu to see other pages.

-In general, cancer in children is uncommon, so it can be hard for doctors to plan treatments unless they know what has been most effective in other children.
-That’s why more than 60% of children with cancer are treated as part of a clinical trial.
-Clinical trials are research studies that compare standard treatments (the best known treatments available) with newer approaches to treatments that may be more effective.
-Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
-Studying new treatments involves careful monitoring using scientific methods, and all participants are followed closely to track their health and progress.
+In general, cancer in children is uncommon.
+This means it can be hard for doctors to plan treatments unless they know what has been most effective in other children.
+That is why more than 60% of children with cancer are treated as part of a clinical trial.
+A clinical trial is a research study that tests a new approach to treatment.
+The “standard of care” is the best treatments known based on research studies.
+Clinical trials may test such approaches as a new drug, a new combination of existing treatments, or new doses of current therapies.
+The health and safety of all children participating in clinical trials are closely monitored.

 To take advantage of these newer treatments, children with cancer should be treated at a specialized cancer center.
 Doctors at these centers have extensive experience in treating children with cancer and have access to the latest research.
 A doctor who specializes in treating children with cancer is called a pediatric oncologist.
 If a pediatric cancer center is not nearby, general cancer centers sometimes have pediatric specialists who are able to be part of your child’s care.

 In many cases, a team of doctors works with a child and their family to provide care.
 This is called a multidisciplinary team.
 Pediatric cancer centers often have extra support services for children and their families, such as child life specialists, dietitians, physical and occupational therapists, social workers, and counselors.
 Special activities and programs to help the child and family cope may also be available.

 Several types of therapies are used for retinoblastoma, and more than 90% of children can be cured.
 In addition to curing the retinoblastoma, an important goal of treatment is the preservation of vision.
 Many of the treatment approaches described below have become available as a result of clinical trials.
 The Children’s Oncology Group has recently developed clinical trials about treatment for retinoblastoma.
 (Please note this link takes you to another website.)